amarildolacerda/FiredacTables/README.md

 # FiredacTables

-Welcome to the FiredacTables wiki!

-You code BDE style and access Firedac library.
+Code BDE style and access Firedac library.

 First of all, need create some thing to change  BDE Config way - There are two possibilities: